Aswath0929/Payflow_Protocol_HACKXIOS_25/theblocks/docs/INVARIANTS_PROOF.md

 # Formal Invariant Proofs

-## TheBlocks Settlement Protocol - TriHacker Tournament 2025
+## PayFlow Protocol - Hackxios 2K25

-This document provides formal mathematical proofs for the five core invariants that guarantee the safety and correctness of the settlement protocol.
+This document provides formal mathematical proofs for the five core invariants that guarantee the safety and correctness of the payment protocol.

+---

+## ⚠️ Document Scope

+These proofs cover invariants for both implemented (Phase 1) and planned (Phase 2) features.

 ---